Now everyone gets to see him from this angle.

 in 1998, which were successful, and he presided over the Oslo Accords in an attempt to solve the Arab-Israeli Conflict

-, but these were unsuccessful since Israel’s Prime Minister was assassinated.
+, but these sadly failed once the assassination of Israel’s Prime Minister renewed tensions.
 When he entered office, American troops were in Somalia in an attempt to deliver food to civilians during a civil war, but the Americans troops were brutally attacked and killed and he had them withdrawn.
 This led to America pretty much ignoring the Rwanda

 genocide in 1994 out of fear of something similar happening, for which he is still widely criticized.
 American forces were sent to Haiti in 1994 to return the country’s President to power after a military coup.
 In 1998, the US and the UK bombed military targets in Iraq after Saddam Hussein